Storage, Sync and Sharing

 The encrypted files are named and addressed by their cryptographic hash content identifier.
 This means that if the file passed content validation, it’s the one you requested, taking the guesswork out of data integrity.
 Speaking of guessing, good luck guessing Fireproof filenames and loading them without the encryption key.
 This makes it relatively safe to run Fireproof on open access buckets, lowering the risk of cloud operations snafus.

-Each database transaction creates a new tiny file, with just the changed data blocks, usually on the order of a few kilobytes.
+Each ledger transaction creates a new tiny file, with just the changed data blocks, usually on the order of a few kilobytes.
 The file is saved locally (to browser or system storage) and written in the background to the configured cloud storage.
-When another client connects to the database, it will start from the most recent file in cloud storage, and load older files as needed based on pointers within the first file.
-Since each file is immutable, it can be cached indefinitely, and the client can load the database from any point in time.
+When another client connects to the ledger, it will start from the most recent file in cloud storage, and load older files as needed based on pointers within the first file.
+Since each file is immutable, it can be cached indefinitely, and the client can load the ledger from any point in time.

 Read more about storage and compaction in Scaling Fireproof section.